mixpanel/docs/pages/Analysis/Advanced/Other-Advanced-Features.md

 ## Creating Custom Buckets

-Add a property in Breakdown, then select the **Customize Buckets** option from the overflow menu
+Add a property in Breakdown, then select the **Customize Buckets** option from the overflow menu.

 ![https://help.mixpanel.com/hc/article_attachments/14342458665748](https://help.mixpanel.com/hc/article_attachments/14342458665748)

-Depending on your added property data type - string vs numeric, you will see a different custom buckets modal, designed based on the data-type use-cases **(more detail below)**
+Depending on your added property data type - string vs numeric, you will see a different custom buckets modal, designed based on the data-type use-cases **(more detail below)**.

 Once you define your segment buckets, click **Apply.** Only then will the custom buckets reflect in the visualization.
-You will also see the custom buckets as an under-item on the property
+You will also see the custom buckets as an under-item on the property.

 ![https://help.mixpanel.com/hc/article_attachments/14342458667924](https://help.mixpanel.com/hc/article_attachments/14342458667924)

 To modify the segment buckets, click on the **under-item** and the custom buckets model will open.
-Once you’ve made the changes, click **Apply**
+Once you’ve made the changes, click **Apply**.

-To remove all grouping and revert to the default, open the custom buckets modal and click **Reset**
+To remove all grouping and revert to the default, open the custom buckets modal and click **Reset**.

 ## String property Use Cases

-**Use Case:** You want to compare # videos watched between core markets - North America, Europe & China
+**Use Case:** You want to compare # videos watched between core markets - North America, Europe & China.

 Current: You have a property “Country”